Grand Duchy of Hesse: Peace treaty

 The crown princes of Hesse and Prussia arranged a cease fire in the middle of July.
 Dalwigk rejected this in the hope that France would enter the war against Prussia.
 On 31 July, Prussian troops occupied Darmstadt without a battle.

 After its defeat in the war, Hesse was forced to concede territory to Prussia in the Treaty of 3 September 1866.
 Due to the intervention of Alexander II of Russia, the brother-in-law of Grand Duke Louis III, this was a relatively mild treaty.
 Bismarck had originally intended to annex the whole of Upper Hesse.
-Instead, Hesse lost only 82 km^{2} and gained nearly 10 km^{2} when Prussia gave the grand duchy various enclaves within Hessian territory that had previously belonged to states which Prussia had annexed outright.
+Instead, Hesse lost only 82 km2 and gained nearly 10 km when Prussia gave the grand duchy various enclaves within Hessian territory that had previously belonged to states which Prussia had annexed outright.
 All of these new territories were located in Upper Hesse, aside from Rumpenheim, which was south of the Main river in Strakenburg province.
 The territory of Hesse-Homburg, inherited by the grand duke earlier in the year on the extinction of its ruling line, was among the territories that passed to Prussia.

 Hesse was also required to pay three million guilder in war indemnities and hand its telegraph network over to the Prussians.